armbian/documentation/docs/User-Guide_Advanced-Configuration.md

 By default, Armbian implements ZRAM (writing nothing to 'disk', but compressing memory pages in RAM).
 In case you often run into out-of-memory (OOM) errors and your device has some capable storage (e.g. a securely attached NVMe or SATA SSD), you might want to use ZSWAP instead.

 Check whether your kernel has zswap enabled.
-If yes, te following command
+If yes, the following command

 ```sh
 dmesg | grep zswap
 ```

 should return some output.
-If that is te case, create a swapfile or a swap partition the traditional way: edit `/etc/default/armbian-zram-config` so that it reads `SWAP=false`.
+If that is the case, create a swapfile or a swap partition the traditional way: edit `/etc/default/armbian-zram-config` so that it reads `SWAP=false`.
 Reboot, and you're done.

 Zswap performs a lot better than the combination of ZRAM and 'swap on disk' in parallel.